suho/suho/README.md

 I prefer to communicate via `In-person`, `Slack`, `Google Meet`, or `Email`.

 If you need a quick response, I suggest you do it **in person** if you are in the same office as me.
 Otherwise, `Slack Huddle` is another option.

-#### Coffee Chats

-I believe in the power of informal conversations!
-Feel free to [schedule a coffee chat](https://cal.com/suvanho/cc) with me to discuss anything.

-### Feedback Philosophy

-I am definitely not perfect and could be better, so I always welcome feedback from everyone.
-This is a way for me to learn and improve.

-Please provide me feedback in private in any format and specifically indicate it is feedback.